 The University of Iowa is committed to sustainability in its campus development through the incorporation of green principles in the design, construction, and operation of new campus facilities and major renovation projects.
 Making that commitment requires research and development for the university and campus partners.

 Constructed in 2017, Elizabeth Catlett Residence Hall has met and surpassed the standard set by the university by incorporating various green principles and energy-saving elements.
 Catlett is one of 11 campus buildings that meet the standards provided through the Leadership in Energy and Environmental Design (LEED) program.
 Developed by the U.S. Green Building Council (USGBC), LEED is the nationally-recognized benchmark for the design, construction, and operation of eco-friendly, sustainable buildings.
 LEED certification is a third-party verified approach that validates the sustainability of facilities.
-LEED certification is one way the UI seeks to achieve its 2020 Vision goal of net-negative energy growth on campus.
-The UI has set a minimum standard of LEED Silver certification for new construction and major renovations, and currently exceeds that standard with two platinum, eleven gold, and three silver, with a total of 16 LEED facilities on campus.
+The UI has total of 16 LEED facilities on campus: two platinum, eleven gold, and three silver.

 Aimed to assist in meeting this goals, all site pavement consists of white concrete to reduce the heat island effect.
 The building also includes energy efficient windows and the use of natural light throughout.
 The high-efficiency HVAC (Heating, Ventilation, and Air Conditioning) and lighting systems are controlled by occupancy sensors, reducing energy costs 21 percent below the baseline, saving thousands of dollars annually.
 To ensure the systems and equipment perform optimally, the building envelope and all on-site energy-consuming mechanical, electrical, and plumbing systems were commissioned.
 The ENERGY STAR-certified laundry and kitchen/dishwashing equipment, and low-flow plumbing fixtures have contributed to an estimated annual water savings of 43 percent.